-If your child is absent from school, please call the Goosehill Health Office at (631) 367-5950 before 10:00 am on the date of the absence.
+If your child is absent from school, please call the Goosehill Attendance Office at (631) 367-5948 before 10:00 am on the date of the absence.
 Please leave a voicemail indicating the date, your child's name and the nature of your child's illness.
-If your child is absent and the Health Office is not notified before 10:00 am, you will receive an automated call informing you of your child's absence and requesting that you call the Health Office.
+If your child is absent and the Attendance Office is not notified before 10:00 am, you will receive an automated call informing you of your child's absence and requesting that you call the Main Office to confirm the absence.
+631) 367-5941.
 Please note that you may receive the automated call if your child is late to school, as tardy arrivals require that the system be updated.